How-To Guides

 Qwen 2.5 14B14B12GB25-35Structured extraction, data analysis

-Pull your chosen model:
+Pull your chosen models:

 # Pull the primary model (takes 5-15 minutes depending on connection)